carpentries/instructor-training/episodes/03-expertise.md

 > ## Expert Awareness Gap
 >
-> In the Carpentries, we aim to create an inclusive environment.
+> In The Carpentries, we aim to create an inclusive environment.
 We prefer to refer to this
 > phenomenon as the *expert awareness gap* to be consistent with our objective to use
 > inclusive language.
 It can be exclusionary to use a term that relates to a disability
 > for other purposes.
 We introduce both terms, however, to help you as future
 > instructors engage with these ideas in
-> the literature and with people outside of the Carpentries community.
+> the literature and with people outside of The Carpentries community.
 >
 > In evaluating potential terms, one instructor provided the following thoughts:
 >